 Other nations that have obtained the AH-64D include Singapore, Israel (along with upgrades from AH-64As), Egypt (all upgrades), Kuwait, Greece, Saudi Arabia (with upgrades), and United Arab Emirates (all upgrades).

-Taiwan was the first buyer of the AH-64E, ordering 30 in 2011, with other orders placed by
+Taiwan was the first buyer of the AH-64E, ordering 30 in 2011, with other orders placed by:

+Israel has performed an "AH-64D-1" upgrade on its machines, fitting them with improved defensive countermeasures, and a satcom capability: Singapore is working on a similar upgrade.
 Some sources claim over a thousand Apaches have been exported, but the actual total seems to be about 300.BACK_TO_TOP

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.

 Information on current international deals was obtained from the Boeing website.